 Lighting Festival at Garden of Morning Calm

-The Lighting Festival at the Garden of Morning Calm will open its door until March 14 at the main garden of the Garden of the Morning Calm in Gapyeong, Gyeonggi Province.
+The Lighting Festival at the Garden of Morning Calm will open its doors until March 14 at the main garden of the Garden of the Morning Calm in Gapyeong, Gyeonggi Province.

-The event is the first lighting festival in Korea to combine natural surroundings with dazzling lights.
+The event is the first lighting festival in Korea to combine natural surroundings with dazzling light installations.